IBM/watson-second-opinion/README.md

 Go ahead and press `Go`.

-After Watson Discovery finishes processing all the reviews, the app should show you its General Sentiment and Top entities found.
+After Watson Natural Language Understanding finishes processing all the reviews, the app should show you its General Sentiment and Top entities found.

 ![Landing Page](docs/concepts.png)